Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

-First, We want to ensure that the number of \smart agents on $N$ is greater than or equal to the number of empty paths.
-Suppose there were two empty paths and only one \smart agent on $N$.
-Then by the pigeonhole principle, there is at least one path with two agents, neither of which is $s$.
-We can use the process of \ref{phase:1} to move one of those agents off to a pole and on to another path.
-This process may move one agent onto a pole, of which there are four cases.
-One, a \smart agent moves onto $S$, two, a \smart agent moves onto $N$, three, a \dumb agent moves onto $S$, and four, a \dumb agent moves onto $N$.
+First, we ensure that the number of \smart agents on $N$ is greater than or equal to the number of empty paths.
+To this end, suppose there are two empty paths and only one \smart agent on $N$.
+By the pigeonhole principle, there is at least one path with two agents, neither of which is $s$.
+We can use the process of \ref{phase:1} to move one of those agents to a pole and on to another path.
+When this process moves one agent onto a pole, there are four cases.
+(1), a \smart agent moves onto $S$, (2) a \smart agent moves onto $N$, (3) a \dumb agent moves onto $S$, and (4) a \dumb agent moves onto $N$.
 In the first case, we have a \smart agent on both $S$ and $N$, and we move to \ref{phase:5}.
-In the other three cases, either a \dumb agent moves to $S$, and we can identify it with an empty path, or, a \smart or \dumb agent reaches $N$, putting an additional \smart agent on $N$.
-Therefore, we assume the number of \smart agents on $N$ is equal to the number of empty paths.
+In the other three cases, either a \dumb agent moves to $S$, and we can identify it with an empty path, or, an agent other than $s$ reaches $N$, putting an additional \smart agent on $N$ (as $s$ would turn an \dumb agent into a \smart agent).
+Therefore, by repeated applications of this argument, we can assume the number of \smart agents on $N$ is equal to the number of empty paths.

-Second, we $s'$ to be on a path with an \dumb agent, such that $s'$ is sandwiched between the \dumb agent and $N$.
-Suppose $s'$ is not sandwiched but there is an \dumb agent on its path.
-Then this \dumb agent is between $s'$ and $s$, both of which can move towards each other to eventually reach the \dumb agent and make it a \smart agent, we then can return to \ref{phase:1}.
-Suppose there no is such $s'$ that shares a path with an \dumb agent.
-If this is true, then by assumed number of \dumb agents, there must be a path with two \dumb agents.
-One of these agents can be moved to a pole using the technique from~\ref{phase:1}, and one will either reach $N$, becoming \smart, or one will reach $S$, giving us our sandwiched condition.
+Now that the number of \smart agents on $N$ outnumber the empty paths, we move to the second phase of our algorithm.
+We can assume $s'$ is on a path with an \dumb agent, such that $s'$ is \textit{sandwiched} between the \dumb agent and $N$.
+If $s'$ is on a path with a \dumb agent but it is not sandwiched, then this \dumb agent is between $s'$ and $s$ (as $s$ is assumed to be on $N$).
+Both $s$ and $s'$ can move towards each other to eventually reach the \dumb agent and make it a \smart agent, we then return to \ref{phase:1}.
+If there is no \smart agent that shares a path with an \dumb agent, then by the assumed number of \dumb agents, there must be a path with two \dumb agents.
+One of these agents can be moved to a pole using the technique from~\ref{phase:1}, and one will either reach $N$, becoming \smart, and we can move to \ref{phase:1}.
+Otherwise, one will reach $S$, giving us our sandwiched condition.
+Therefore we may assume $s'$ exists and is sandwiched by an \dumb agent and $N$.